- Reading Time = 3 1/2 minutes

 Pin nailers are safe and easy to like, but there is something you need to be mindful of when using them.
 Unlike larger air tools that drive finishing nails or framing nails, the tip of a pin nailer doesn’t need to be pressed against the wood before firing.
 If you pull the two-stage trigger with the tool tip in the air, it will launch a pin airborne.
 You certainly couldn’t rob a bank with this thing, but you don’t want little pieces of metal flying around your workspace either, even if they do fall to the ground in five or six feet.

-I’ve tested most current pin nailers on the market, and although most worked quite well, there’s a huge difference in prices and quality.
+I’ve tested most current pin nailers on the market, and although many worked quite well, there’s a huge difference in prices and quality.
 My current favourite model is the GREX P650L.
 It shoots 2” long pins (a real advantage when installing trim) and has an auto lock-out feature to prevent dry firing.

 A pin nailer probably isn’t the first air nailer you should buy, but it may be the most useful second one after you own a 16- or 18-gauge finishing nailer.
-This is especially true if you’re one of the many ambitious homeowners who’ve now got compressed air at your fingertips and an appreciation of why air tool technology is fast becoming mainstream.
+This is especially true if you’re one of the many ambitious homeowners who’ve now got compressed air at fingertips and an appreciation of why air tool technology is fast becoming mainstream.